ONSdigital/key-rotator-appsync/readme.md

 ### Post-deployment

-After deployment, you will need to edit the lambda's `BAW_CONTAINERS` environment variable to be a JSON list of strings of the BAW containers that you wish to update
+After deployment, you will need to edit the lambda's `BAW_CONTAINERS` environment variable to be a JSON list of strings of the BAW containers that you wish to update, e.g. `["EXAMPLE", "FINANCE"]`.
+This must be a subset of the PermittedContainers EPV associated with the BAW process app, or the request will be rejected.